Melbourne tram route 1: History

 The origins of route 1 lie in separate tram lines.
 The section of track between Queensberry Street (Stop 4) and the junction to St Kilda Road (near Stop 14) is the oldest section of this route, dating back to the Brighton Road cable tram line which opened on 11 October 1888 by the Melbourne Tramway & Omnibus Company.
 This track was converted to electric traction 3 August 1926.
 The section between Clarendon Street (Stop 24) and Beaconsfield Parade (Stop 32) also dates from the cable era as the South Melbourne line, which opened on 17 June 1890.
 This section was converted on 25 July 1937.
-The section north of Queensberry Street until East Coburg was constructed by the Melbourne, Brunswick & Coburg Tramway Trust (MBCTT).
+The section north of Queensberry Street until East Coburg was constructed by the Melbourne, Brunswick & Coburg Tramways Trust (MBCTT).
 Construction of the electric tramway began in June 1914, and on 31 October 1916, East Coburg was connected to Melbourne at Queensberry Street, where the terminus of the Swanston Street cable trams were at the time.
 On 31 October 1925, the Melbourne & Metropolitan Tramways Board constructed a tram line from St Kilda Beach via South Melbourne to St Kilda Road at City Road.
 Route 1 traverses the section of this line between Clarendon Street and St Kilda Road.
 As part of the City Road and St Kilda Road separation project, the northernmost section of track along Sturt Street was relocated to Nolan Street (now Southbank Boulevard) on 16 March 1970.

 For a long time, the section between Moreland Road (Stop 129) and East Coburg was built by the MBCTT with a single track and crossing loops.
 The section between Moreland Road and Crozier Street (Stop 132) was eventually duplicated on 2 May 1927.
 A siding was constructed at the Bell Street terminus on 3 July 1928.
 The section of track north of Crozier Street was finally duplicated on 12 December 1966.